-You will not be able to submit your application until this task is completed.
-It is the applicant's responsibility to follow up with referees to ensure the assessments are submitted prior to the deadline date and thus ensure the application's completeness.
-Prior to the application submission deadline you can delete a referee from your list and add a new one, if needed.
+Applicants will not be able to submit their application until this task is completed.
+Prior to the application submission deadline, applicants can delete a referee from the list and add a new one, if needed.

-Once an assessment is submitted, it will automatically attach to your application.
+Once an assessment is submitted, it will automatically attach to the application.
 Applicants do not have access to the content of the assessment submitted by referees.
-However, you may follow the status of the assessment under this task and are encouraged to follow up with your referees if the task is not completed shortly before the deadline.